BOZ2323/CheckMagnificent/README.md

 ## My decisions

-I decided to use axios for the http requests.
+I decided to use Axios for the http requests.
-As command line parsing tool I used yargs.
+As command line parsing tool I used Yargs.
+For testing I installed Jest

 Since running the server.py on MacOS with Python 3, I ran into a blocker, the app didn't compile.
 When I tried to run it on my old Linux machine, using Python 2, server.py ran successfully.
 I then tried to retrieve the response data with curl, but this gave me an error as well.